 Die Europäische Union und Russland.
 Multilaterale und bilaterale Dimensionen in der europäischen Außenpolitik, (Wiesbaden: VS Verlag für Sozialwissenschaften, 2006).

-with Schütte “The Specific Character of EU Russia Relations,” in Hannes Adomeit and Anders Aslund (Eds): Russia versus the United States and Europe – or “Strategic Triangle”?
+“The Specific Character of EU Russia Relations,” (with Schütte, Rolf) in Hannes Adomeit and Anders Aslund (Eds): Russia versus the United States and Europe – or “Strategic Triangle”?
 Developments in Russian Domestic and Foreign Policy, Western Responses, and Prospects for Policy Coordination, (Berlin: Stiftung Wissenschaft und Politik, 2005).

 Hannes Adomeit, Katrin Bastian, Roland Götz: “Deutsche Russlandpolitik unter Druck,” SWP-Aktuell, no. 56, (Berlin: Stiftung Wissenschaft und Politik, 2004).

 “The NATO Summit in Prague: Germany's Dilemma and NATO's Future,” Finnish translation in Ulkopolitiikka, no. 4/02, ed. by the Finnish Institute of International Affairs (UPI 2002), 41-44.